t3n/eslint-config/README.md

 # @t3n/eslint-config

-This package provides two extensible ESLint configurations for Javascript development (not exclusively) in the t3n.de domain.
+This package provides two extensible ESLint configurations for React and Typescript development in (not exclusively) the t3n.de domain.

 ## Installation